 Multi Monitor Mouse (M3)

-This app saves you from the hassle of having to drag your mouse off the desk as you try to get to the farthest monitor in a multi monitor environment.
+This app saves you from the hassle of having to drag your mouse off the desk as you try to get to the farthest monitor in a multi-monitor environment.
 It immediately warps your cursor across the borders of the display on demand and runs in the background to avoid taxing the systems resources.
 It is accessible from the system tray where you can change the settings at will.
 It also speeds up mouse targeting by an estimated 30%.
 The convenience that it creates makes it one of the best multi-monitor software choices.

 MultiMon Taskbar lets you have unique taskbars for each monitor, helping you to easily organize your applications across multiple computer screens.
 It has a move-to-monitor button accessible from all Windows programs for convenience and ease of movement from one monitor to another.
 In addition, MultiMon has a clipboard extender module for synchronizing your clipboards across multiple displays, making copy and pasting between networked computers a breeze.